 Is your business neglecting public relations?
 Every business owner knows that you need an effective marketing strategy to reach potential customers.
+One way that many businesses market their business is through the use of business signs.
+Business signs allow companies to advertise themselves wherever they want to, and sites like https://www.supercheapsigns.com offer affordable business signs that can help drive customers to your business.
 Marketing efforts are one of the largest contributions to a business owner’s expense budget.
 Your business needs an effective public relations strategy to achieve maximum return on investment.

 Typically, when small business owners and entrepreneurs first consider marketing, advertising is what comes to mind.
 Advertising includes tv and radio commercials, banners, flyers, and even business cards.
 There is a big difference between advertising and public relations.

-Public relations (P.R.), on the other hand, builds trust right from the start.
+Public relations (P.R.) builds trust right from the start.
 If you have ever been in any of my training classes, you will have heard me mention that marketing is simply communicating the value you have to offer to your target market.
 It is a conversation.
 Conversations naturally develop trust and rapport as you build a relationship.
 P.R. is the strategy business owners should use to facilitate these relationships.

 P.R. describes the relationship between the public and a brand, celebrity or other influencer.
 P.R. not only immediately earns trust but it is also less expensive than advertising.
 P.R. allows business owners and entrepreneurs to take advantage of third-party validation to raise brand awareness.
 You have little or no control over this public perception so more time and energy must be devoted to managing relationships.